SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 • Black wheeled suitcase for competitions

-• Long hair should be tied up in a neat bun.
+• Long hair should be tied up in a neat bun at the back of the head.

 • Fingernails should be short to prevent injury to another skater